data-ethics-and-society/data-ethics-and-society-reading-group/README.md

 [Sign up to our mailing list](https://xgovdataethics.substack.com/) to hear about all our events.

 The organisers are based in Leeds and Cardiff, and the group is open to all civil servants in the UK.
-To [stay in the loop](#stay-in-the-loop), please join the #ethics channel on the [cross-government Data Science Slack workspace](https://govdatascience.slack.com)- you’ll need a public sector email address to join.

 Feel free to run one of the sessions at your own organisation too.
-All resources are included in this repo.
+All resources are included in this repo and are available under the terms of the [license](./LICENSE).

 While you're here, you may also want to: